-Component 1: A-Level Art and Design Coursework

-GCE, 60% of A-Level

-Component 2: A-Level Art and Design Externally Set Assignment
+Component 1: A-Level GCE, 60% 0 Component 2: A-Level GCE, 40% Art and Design Externally Set Assignment of A-Level

-GCE, 40% of A-Level

 Many students decide to explore more aspects within the course and progress to an art foundation course at a college or university to build on this route further and specialise in a particular aspect of Art and Design at degree level.
 The completion of an Art degree, could lead to a range of career options in such fields as advertising, marketing, design, architecture, teaching, publishing, fashion, and the media.
 The study of Art develops transferable skills, which can be taken into many careers or degree pathways.